 Discover Historic Downtown.
 Enjoy a leisurely stroll through downtown with the Historic Downtown Ontario self-guided walking tour map in hand. (download below).
 Discover the people, businesses, and architecture associated with Ontario’s buildings and sites.
 Did you know that downtown was home to Los Angeles famed architect Paul Williams’ “Old Post Office” building on Emporia Avenue, which is now used for an art gallery and work/live lofts?
 See a collection of Work Progress Administration (WPA) architectural gem buildings, such as the Museum of History and Art, Ontario, on South Euclid Avenue and the United States Post Office on East Holt Boulevard.
 Don’t forget to have a look at the WPA-sponsored artwork displayed in the lobby of the post office.
 A printed copy of the tour guide may be picked up at the Ovitt Family Community Library, the Museum of History and Art, Ontario, or at the Ontario City Hall.

-College Park Historic District. (download below) In conjunction with Ontario Heritage, local non-profit preservation advocacy group, a fun and fact-filled walking tour was developed for one of Ontario’s most desirable neighborhoods.
-The Walking Tour highlights homes, sites and features of this historic neighborhood including the Historic Graber Olive House
+College Park Historic District. (download below) In conjunction with Ontario Heritage, a local non-profit preservation advocacy group, a fun and fact-filled walking tour was developed for one of Ontario’s most desirable neighborhoods.
+The Walking Tour highlights homes, sites, and features of this historic neighborhood including the Historic Graber Olive House

 Mural at Ontario Town Square.
 The mural, Ontario through the Years, is located in the heart of downtown at the Ontario Town Square, along North Euclid Avenue between B and C Streets.
-The images included in the mural highlight events, people, and places that helped shape Ontario from “The Vision” Era (1880s) to the “Commitment to Community” Era (2000s).
+The images included in the mural highlight events, people, and places that helped shape Ontario from “The Vision” Era (the 1880s) to the “Commitment to Community” Era (the 2000s).
 The mural commemorates and celebrates Ontario’s past and the framework it has established for the future.

 Histories. download bolded titles below.